-Editor’s note: Dave Currie joined Lob’s Atlas team in June 2020 as a remote contractor.
+Editor’s note: Dave Currie joined Lob in June 2020 as a remote contractor.
 Working as the team’s Machine Learning Engineer, he has helped to improve the accuracy of the Address Verification product by developing microservices that utilize machine learning.
 This article was written about one of these microservices.

 Building our Address Verification product is an iterative process.
 We regularly measure its accuracy, understand where its greatest opportunities are, then work to make improvements.
 One example is how it selects the most appropriate street name from our database for a queried address.

 A complication when working with address data is that people sometimes take shortcuts.
-Instead of writing “Martin Luther King” they write “MLK” just “Bridgewater”instead of “Bridgewater Crossings”.
+Instead of writing “Martin Luther King” they write “MLK” or just “Bridgewater” instead of “Bridgewater Crossings."
 These abbreviations, as well as typos and phonetic variations make it more challenging to always identify the correct street name from a list of options.
 Try it for yourself by identifying the pairs of street names that are similar enough to be called a match:

 Once we have an idea of which street names are considered a match, we develop a set of features that can differentiate matches from non-matches.